chanslor/chanslor/README.md

-# 👋 Hey there, I'm Mike Chanslor!
+# 👋 Hey there, I'm Michael Chanslor!

 ## 🔬 Currently Tinkering With
 🌊 **IOT Water Level Monitoring** | Combining hardware and software to solve real-world problems